Did you know that head lice are one of the top 3 reasons why kids miss school?

 Louse is the singular form of lice, and its life starts as an egg or nit.
 Female lice lay around half a dozen eggs per day.
 This tiny speck is yellowish in colour and is around 1mm long.
 They have a glue-like surface which makes them hard to remove.
 Nits hatch after about 10 days and release nymphs, which become adults 7 days after hatching.

 Just like us, lice need to eat several times a day.
 This is why they draw blood from the scalp.
 Lice are parasites and can’t live without a human host for more than 24 hours.
-It is important to know this because there are misconceptions on how lice are spread and how to respond appropriately.
+It is important to know this because there are misconceptions about how lice spread and how to respond appropriately.

 Lice move by crawling.
 They cannot fly, jump or swim.
 They are spread by direct contact with the hair of an infected person.
 Anybody who has come in head-to-head contact with a person with lice has a good chance of getting it.